-To little or no extent • Not able to answer 1.
-The practice has evidence of beneficial outcomes.
+To little or no extent Not able to answer The practice has evidence of beneficial outcomes.
 1 2 3 4 5 6 7 NA 2.
 The practice is associated with improvement in patient outcomes that are clinically meaningful.
 1 2 3 4 5 6 7 NA 3.
 The practice is clearly linked to positive health or clinical outcomes.
+1 2 3 4 5 6 7 NA 4.
+The practice is cost-effective.
+1 2 3 4 5 6 7 NA 5.
+The practice has clear advantages over alternatives.
 1 2 3 4 5 6 7 NA

 The Clinical Sustainability Assessment Tool is a copyrighted instrument of Washington University, St Louis MO.
 All rights reserved.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike License.
-If you
+If you modify this tool, please notify the Center for Public Health Systems Science.
+By using the Clinical Sustainability Assessment